 Enrollment and eligibility are monitored on an ongoing basis throughout the semester.
 Aid that was initially credited to the student’s account for which the student ceases to be eligible may be returned and the student will be required to repay it.
 Students must commence attendance in their courses to maintain eligibility for aid.
 Students not attending courses for which they registered must withdraw from the courses online via Canvas.
 Withdrawing from courses is the responsibility of the student.
-If Financial Services is notified after disbursement that a student has not commenced attendance, aid will be adjusted which could create a balance due to LCCC.
+If Student Financial Aid is notified after disbursement that a student has not commenced attendance, aid will be adjusted which could create a balance due to LCCC.
 Students with unpaid balances will receive a “Bursar’s Hold for Nonpayment,” and will be prevented from registering for future courses.

 If a student withdraws from all classes after federal aid disbursement, the funds may be reduced according to the Return of Title IV Funds calculation.
 If a student drops below six hours prior to the disbursement of a Federal Direct Loan, Federal Direct PLUS loan, NEALP and certain private alternative loans, the loan funds will not be disbursed to the student account.
 See Loan Disbursement Regulations for additional details about the disbursement of federal loans.
 Note that Pell grants are disbursed in full (starting during the 5th week of the term) for all classes where the student has commenced attendance.
 This means that Pell Grants for late-start courses cannot be disbursed until the student has commenced attendance in the late-start course(s).

 Occasionally, due to changes in eligibility and other factors, funds are inadvertently disbursed in error.
-Should you receive financial aid funds to which you are not entitled, it is your responsibility to contact Financial Services prior to utilizing the funds.
+Should you receive financial aid funds to which you are not entitled, it is your responsibility to contact Student Financial Aid prior to utilizing the funds.
 Failure to do this may result in repayment of the incorrect award.

 Financial aid funds are managed efficiently for the students who have commenced attendance and are earning their aid.
 Pell Grants and one-half of Direct Student Loans* that the students are eligible for that exceed the cost of tuition, fees and any bookstore charges will post to the students’ account during the fifth week of the semester pending confirmation of the commencement of attendance.
 The second disbursement for Direct Student Loans occurs during the 10th week of the semester pending at least 6 credit hours of successful mid-term grades.
 Final grades of F, W or U, or a midterm/final grade of FAW will not be counted towards the total hours for the minimum 6 credit hour disbursement requirement.
 Specific disbursement dates are available here.
 Note: during the summer term, there is only one disbursement date, and it is on or around July 1st each summer.